Continuum Laparoscopic Robot: Design, Modeling, and Control

 Modeling of Interaction between Circulatory Support Device and Cardiovascular System

-2017-2019: Though mechanical circulatory support (MCS) devices, such as ventricular assist devices and total artificial hearts (TAH), provide heart failure patients with bridges to heart transplantation or are alternatives to transplantation, device performance, and corresponding control strategies are often difficult to evaluate.
+Description: Though mechanical circulatory support (MCS) devices, such as ventricular assist devices and total artificial hearts (TAH), provide heart failure patients with bridges to heart transplantation or are alternatives to transplantation, device performance, and corresponding control strategies are often difficult to evaluate.
 Therefore, proper models are needed to size the MCS device, to control the MCS device, and to modify the MCS device.
 Fig.A&B: A bond graph model of cardiovascular system.
 Fig.C: PV loops of left and right atriums and ventricles.
-Fig.D: An in-vitro mock circulation device.
+Fig.D: An in-vitro mock circulation device (AO 2019, etc).

 Vanderbilt University